 Hiking: Each official stop along the scenic South and North Rim Drive offers a small, but rewarding hike.
 Longer hikes into the inner canyon backcountry wilderness.

 Horseback Riding: Only permitted on the Deadhorse Trail on the North Rim.
-It’s an easy to moderate 5-mile round-trip trail.
+It’s an easy-to-moderate 5-mile round-trip trail.

 Kayaking: Expert kayakers only.
 The rapids within the park are considered Class V and due to the river’s hydraulics are very unpredictable.
 Poison ivy grows 5 feet along the river, making it nearly unavoidable.
 Kayaking is at your own risk.